Amirparsa-Sal/My-Docker-Cheatsheet/README.md

 - `-e ENV_NAME=VALUE`: sets an environment variable inside the container.

 - `-it`: starts a new interactive container

+- `--net`: specifies the network of the container

+- `--net-alias`: adds an alias DNS record  for the container

+- `--rm`: to remove the container automatically after finishing its job.

 To stop a running container: